parakeet-nest/parakeet/docs/openaiapi-support.md

 )
 ```

+!!! note
 	You can find an example in [examples/49-embeddings-memory-openai](https://github.com/parakeet-nest/parakeet/tree/main/examples/49-embeddings-memory-openai)